ellisvalentiner/airport/app/assets/help.md

 Each channel operates on a different frequency (e.g. channel 1 has a center frequency of 2412 and ranges from 2401 to 2423) so I employ a lookup table to find the center frequency for the particular channel ([reference](http://www.radio-electronics.com/info/wireless/wi-fi/80211-channels-number-frequencies-bandwidth.php)).

-It should be noted that FSPL is based on _line of sight_ and WiFi signals are almost never unobstructed so distance estimates may be especially
+It should be noted that FSPL is based on _line of sight_ and WiFi signals are almost never unobstructed so distance estimates may be especially wrong.